noemimontobbio/pymsprog/README.md

 An [R version](https://github.com/noemimontobbio/msprog) of the library is available as well.

-Its core function, `MSprog()`, detects and characterises the evolution of an outcome measure (EDSS, NHPT, T25FW, SDMT; or any custom outcome measure) for one or more subjects, based on repeated assessments through time and on the dates of acute episodes (if any).
+Its core function, `MSprog()`, detects and characterises the evolution of an outcome measure (Expanded Disability Status Scale, EDSS; Nine-Hole Peg Test, NHPT;
+Timed 25-Foot Walk, T25FW; Symbol Digit Modalities Test, SDMT; or any custom outcome measure) for one or more subjects, based on repeated assessments through time and on the dates of acute episodes (if any).